reinhardliess/markdown-clipper/README.md

 ### Conversion Options

 Every command line program that converts HTML to Markdown can be used with Markdown Clipper, the default is [to-markdown-cli](https://github.com/ff6347/to-markdown-cli#readme), because it creates IMO the cleanest Markdown output without any unnecessary HTML tags.
-It requires the installation of Node for Windows though, see [Installation](#installation).
+It requires the installation of Node for Windows, though, see [Installation](#installation).

 ```ini
 ; HTML to Markdown program/script to execute